Rajveer-code/financial-sentiment-nlp/paper_research.md

 4.3 Model architecture: CatBoost

 We use CatBoost (gradient boosting with ordered boosting) for its robustness to categorical variables and to small datasets, and for reduced overfitting tendencies on time-series cross-validation.
-Model hyperparameters used (tuned on validation periods) include: iterations=1000, learning_rate=0.03, depth=6, l2_leaf_reg=3, and random_seed fixed for reproducibility.
-Early stopping on rolling validation windows prevents overfitting.
+After comprehensive hyperparameter tuning across multiple models (XGBoost, LightGBM, CatBoost), CatBoost demonstrated superior performance with the following configuration:

+- **Model Architecture**: iterations=500, learning_rate=0.03, depth=6, l2_leaf_reg=3
+- **Threshold Tuning**: Uses penalized F1 score to prevent threshold collapse, with penalties applied to extreme class distributions
+- **Class Balancing**: Auto-class-weights='Balanced' to handle imbalanced classes
+- **Early Stopping**: 50 rounds patience on validation loss with 3-fold time-series cross-validation
+- **Reproducibility**: random_seed=42 fixed for all experiments

+The threshold selection process includes a penalty term that discourages extreme class distributions, helping to prevent the model from collapsing to trivial solutions.
+This is particularly important in financial time series where class distributions can be imbalanced and vary over time.

-4.4 Walk-forward validation
+4.4 Robust Walk-forward Validation

-We adopt a strict walk-forward (rolling) validation protocol: training windows are progressively expanded (or rolled) and the immediate subsequent holdout window is used for testing.
-For each fold, feature computation, calibration, and model training use only past data.
-This procedure simulates real deployment where a model is trained up to day T and predicts T+1.
-Random splits are explicitly avoided because they allow future observations to influence training distributions.
+Our implementation uses a strict walk-forward validation protocol with the following enhancements:

+1. **Temporal Integrity**: Training windows are progressively expanded, ensuring no future information leaks into the training process
+2. **Per-Ticker Isolation**: Models are trained and evaluated separately for each ticker to prevent cross-ticker contamination
+3. **Edge Case Handling**: Special handling for single-class test folds with proper NaN propagation in metrics
+4. **Confidence Intervals**: Bootstrap CIs that properly account for temporal dependence and handle missing values
+5. **Threshold Tuning**: Per-fold threshold optimization using a penalized F1 score to prevent degenerate solutions

+The validation process includes:
+- Expanding training windows with a fixed-size test set
+- Per-ticker model training and evaluation
+- Proper handling of edge cases (e.g., single-class folds)
+- Comprehensive logging of threshold selection and model performance
+- Statistical significance testing with exact binomial tests

+This approach provides a realistic assessment of model performance in production-like conditions while maintaining statistical rigor in the evaluation.

 4.5 Statistical testing and performance metrics